Pilsbryspira albocincta

-Pilsbryspira albocincta, common name the white-banded turret, is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids.
+Pilsbryspira albocincta, commonly known as the white-banded turret, is a species of sea snail, a marine gastropod mollusk in the turrid family Pseudomelatomidae.

 Description

 The length of the shell varies between 7 mm and 14 mm.
 It is composed of alternating stripes of white and then reddish-brown knobs.

 Distribution

-P. albocincta can be found in Atlantic waters, ranging from the eastern coast of Florida to the Lesser Antilles.; also off Cuba, Panama and Brazil.
+P. albocincta can be found in Atlantic Ocean waters, ranging from the eastern coast of Florida to the Lesser Antilles.; also off Cuba, Panama and Brazil.
 It lives in the Benthic zone, 0 to 11 metres above the seafloor.